Carleen Lindsey, PT, MScAH, GCS, CEEAA Welcomes You!

 In addition to her clinical work, Carleen has been co-chair for the National Osteoporosis Foundation’s Committee on Continuing Education for Physical Therapists, and for the APTA Geriatrics Section Balance and Falls Special Interest Group.
 She is a member of the APTA Connecticut chapter, Women’s Health, Geriatric, Orthopaedic, and Private Practice sections as well as the Balance and Falls and Osteoporosis Special Interest Groups.
 She received the AGPT 2016 Award for Excellence in Geriatric Physical Therapy, the 2008 APTA AGPT President’s Award for Outstanding Service, the 2001 UConn Allied Health Research Award for Excellence, and the 1999 AGPT Lynn Phillippi Advocacy for Older Adults Award.

-To make a physical therapy appointment with Carleen, please call Bristol Physical Therapy, LLC.
+To make a physical therapy appointment with Carleen, please call Canton Physical Therapy, LLC.

 To schedule Carleen Lindsey, PT MScAH, GCS, CEEAA for a workshop or seminar please